 I’ve been dreaming about having a hot chocolate bar in my home for years.
-It was one of the most exciting visions I had for my new dining room buffet.
+It was one of the most exciting visions I had for my new DIY dining room console table.
 I knew that I would finally have the perfect place to set up a hot chocolate bar.

 So, every winter, about this time, I whip up a batch of the creamiest hot chocolate (recipe here) and store it away in a large canister for the coming months.
 (I usually make a second batch, fill up a bunch of mason jars and hand them out as Christmas gifts with a tub of popcorn!)

 But this year I went one step further and collected some of my favorite, simple hot chocolate toppings and gathered them all in one spot on the new buffet for my hot chocolate bar!

 What You’ll Need for a Hot Chocolate Bar